 The state should ensure that new teachers who are licensed to teach elementary grades under an early childhood license demonstrate sufficient content knowledge in all core subjects and know the science of reading instruction.
 This goal has been revised since 2017.

-Alabama's early childhood education teachers, who are licensed to teach grades PreK-3, are only required to pass the new Praxis Early Childhood Education (5025) test.
-This test does not report separate subscores in the core content areas of language arts, math, science, or social studies.
+Content Test Requirements: Alabama's early childhood education teachers, who are licensed to teach grades PreK-3, are required to pass the Praxis Early Childhood Education Content Knowledge (5025) test.
+This test provides a composite score for English language arts, math, science and social studies.

-Scientifically Based Reading Instruction: As a condition of initial licensure, Alabama requires all early childhood candidates to pass the Praxis Teaching Reading (5205) test, which addresses the five instructional components of scientifically based reading instruction: phonemic awareness, phonics, fluency, vocabulary, and comprehension.
+Scientifically Based Reading Instruction: As a condition of initial licensure, Alabama requires all early childhood candidates to pass the Foundations of Reading test which addresses the five instructional components of scientifically based reading instruction: phonemic awareness, phonics, fluency, vocabulary, and comprehension.
 Alabama's early childhood preparation standards do not address scientifically based reading instruction.

 Provisional and Emergency Licensure: Because provisional and emergency licensure requirements are scored in Provisional and Emergency Licensure, only the test requirements for the state's initial license are considered as part of this goal.